Shopify/shopify-cli/.github/DESIGN.md

 ✅ Tip: use shopify create project to create a new app project
 ❌ Error: you are not in an app project folder, use shopify create project to create a new app project.

-**The command should ask for all the information needed to execute the task automatically.**
+**Ask for all the information needed to execute the task automatically.**

-✅ Have opinion on smart defaults that the user can override with arguments and options.
+✅ Use smart defaults to execute the task as fast as possible, and include arguments to let the user override the defaults.
 ❌ Defer multiple options or inputs to after the command is executing.

-**Build your command with smart defaults**

-✅ Command should execute with the least amount of user intervention.
-This may mean smart defaults and generating content if needed.
-❌ Ask the user for ever possible option as a part of executing the task.

 **Let the user opt in to verbosity.**